 Beyer said COVID-19 has spread to most of the world's countries with only a few isolated islands being spared.
-He said according to the World Health Organization there have been more than 207 million cases recorded with more than 4.3 million deaths as of Aug.
-16, important to know there are some delays in reports from some African countries.
+He said according to the World Health Organization there have been more than 207 million cases recorded with over 4.3 million deaths as of Aug.
+16 and it's important to know there are some delays in reports from some African countries.

 "The cause of death with the Spanish influenza was secondary bacterial pneumonia," Beyer said.
 "The cause of death of COVID-19 is overactive immune system leading to end organ failure."

 Beyer said in 1917, the first vaccines became available for pneumococcal pneumonia.
 He said they were tested and successful but only used in a limited research setting.